-To set up the car, you’re going to need a friend with a welder, perhaps something like an ahp tig welder.
+To set up the car, you’re going to need a friend with a Tig Welder.
 Buy this friend a lot of beer and keep him happy as he will be busy welding all of your car doors shut.
 I was lucky and had the guys at Third Street Auto Repair help me prep the car.
 They were the ones that suggested we weld the open differential into a solid axle (by welding the spider gears in place) for traction in the muddy arena.

 There are tons of sanctioning bodies in the hard hitting world of crash up derby.
 They seem to be organized county by county.
 Dutch Holland Racing Promotions (www.dutchhollandracingpromotions.net) is one in Northern California.
 The rules between clubs change a little, for instance most clubs have outlawed the full frame Chrysler Imperial because it is absolutely indestructible.
 Some clubs allow you to weld in a flat square cage at about chest height (four bars, one behind seat, one for each door and one at the firewall).
 Most clubs want you to chain down your hood.